Rustavi Ensemble

 The Rustavi Ensemble, or the Georgian State Academic Ensemble, is a Georgian folk music ensemble that was created in 1968 by Anzor Erkomaishvili, a singer and folklorist from a distinguished Georgian musical lineage that goes back seven generations.
-Since its formation Rustavi has successfully toured more than 50 countries of the world.
+Since its formation Rustavi has successfully toured more than 50 countries around the world.

 Overview

 Songs and dances for work and war, spectacular costumes, the unique Georgian style of polyphonic singing and rich voices characterize the Rustavi Choir.
 Their sacred hymns with their overlapping, continuously moving harmonies are spellbinding.
 Rustavi is also performing a high-quality comprising national and diverse traditional dances.
 Excellent costumes, brilliant performance, and elaborate choreography.

 Erkomaishvili's vision was to break through ethnic boundaries of regional styles while performing ethnographically authentic music from all of Georgia.
 The Rustavi's performance style synthesizes the powerful, rough-hewn sound characteristic of the traditional regional folk choirs with a newer, cleaner, more finely-honed aesthetic whose orientation is towards concert presentation – nowadays on an increasingly international scale.

 While striving to preserve, and in some cases recreate, authentic voicings and vocal timbres, the Rustavi singers have simplified the complex scales used by the earlier choirs in order to create firmer, more brilliant harmonies.
 The use of a smaller number of singers for certain songs has also helped to clarify their musical structure.